nthohuynh/AdapSwAGPlugin/README.md

 ====================================================================================================

 <h1>1.
 Introduction </h1>
+The purpose we create this plugin is to validate the resolution model, generate the adaptive product architecture, and the executable code from models specified in CVL.
+These CVL models have been extended with a new attribute, "availabilityAtRuntime", added in the CVL meta-model.

- In order to support generating the adaptive product model, and the executable code in the adaptive software architecture, we have created an Eclipse plug-in, called Adaptive Software Architecture Generation tool (AdapSwAG tool).
-It consists of three modules to validate resolution models, generate the adaptive product model from the models specified in the domain engineering, and executable code from the adaptive product model.
+The plugin' name is called Adaptive Software Architecture Generation(AdapSwAG) tool.
+It consists of three modules to validate the resolution model, generate the adaptive product model from the models specified in the domain engineering, and executable code from the adaptive product model.
 These modules are integrated into the Eclipse platform as new menu entities

 <img src="screenshot/eclipseplugin.png" alt="Mountain View" style="width:304px;height:228px;">

 <h1>2.
 Installation</h1>
-In order to install the plugin, it is simple to copy the jar file in the "pluging" directory of the project into the plugin directory of the Eclipse folder.
+In order to install the plugin, it is simple to copy the jar file in the "plugin" directory of the project into the plugin directory of the Eclipse folder.
 </br>
 Example: